-UAE ambassador 'yelled' at US representative opposing Yemen war
+UAE ambassador to Washington 'yelled' at US representative opposing Yemen war

 "I've never had an ambassador of another country come to my office and literally yell at me, but that’s what I had with the ambassador to UAE," the California representative said in an interview with The Intercept’s podcast Deconstructed, referring to Otaiba.

 "I was just taken away," Khanna said.
 "It led me to think that there's a real arrogance, a real sense of entitlement, a sense that he thought himself so powerful that he could act that way.
 And I've never really seen that before."